 Treatments for serious burns usually last a long time and cost a great deal of money.
 If your burn injury happened at work or resulted from an accident that was someone else’s fault, you shouldn’t be left to pay the costs.

-The injury attorneys at Younce, Vtipil, & Baznik, P.A., help burn victims seek compensation for medical bills, lost wages, pain and suffering and other losses.
+The burn injury attorneys at Younce, Vtipil, Baznik & Banks, P.A., help victims seek compensation for medical bills, lost wages, pain and suffering and other losses.
 We are ready to help you pursue compensation.
 Here are a few reasons why you should get help from our firm:

 We make attentive client service our priority.

 Our attorneys and staff take pride in treating clients like family.

 We have extensive legal experience standing up for injured people in North Carolina.

 Stability is the hallmark of our firm, with many staff members who have been with the firm for a long time.

 Our team of experienced personal injury attorneys also includes two Board Certified Specialists in Workers’ Compensation Law — Chip Younce and David E. Vtipil.

 Our team of professionals is committed to helping victims of burn injuries.